Angelov1/Java-Basics/README.md

-# SoftUni-Projects
+# SoftUni-Java-Basics
-Here are my all done projects and tasks from courses of SoftUni.
+Here are my all done projects and tasks from courses of SoftUni: Programming Basics with Java.

 The language i have used to create these projects is Java.